-However, there are ways to use AI safely and conscientiously in your hiring process.
-In this article, we look at some of the risks with AI interviews and share how to use AI correctly so you can hire with confidence.
+At TestGorilla, we know there are ways to use AI interviews safely and conscientiously in your hiring process.
+In this article, we look at some of the risks with AI interviews and share how to use AI correctly so you can evaluate with confidence.

 AI can be used in several parts of the interview process – from asking candidates qualifying questions over text or video to taking notes and scanning facial expressions, tone of voice, and body language in virtual interviews.
-In some cases – controversially – AI can even be used to make final hiring decisions.
+Let's look at its uses more closely.

 Typically, these interviews involve a live, face-to-face interaction between interviewers and applicants – usually at the company’s office or an offsite location, such as a café.